CoAxLab/LabHacks-1/labhacks.md

 * [@NKriegeskorte](https://twitter.com/NKriegeskorte?lang=en)  fMRI, RSA, deep learning
 * [@jakevdp](https://twitter.com/jakevdp?lang=en)  python, data analysis, astrophysics

-##  Meetings with your PI
+##  Meetings
 * Never show up empty handed to meetings with your PI.
-* Have a clear objective to the meeting.
+* Have a clear objective to all meetings that everyone else knows as well.
 * Be able to show some evidence of your productivity.

 * The rainy day folder.
 You will have some days or weeks where nothing worked.
 I found that in those cases it is productive to have a "rainy day" folder containing interesting analyses/figures you have not yet shown.